-Unfair treatment creates difficulties in maintaining employment: HRC reports that 1-in-10 LGBTQ workers in 2018 had left a previous employer because of harassment;[iii] Discriminatory obstacles contribute to higher underemployment: Harvard’s Chan School of Medicine finds that LGBTQ people are twice as likely to be unemployed as het/cis peers.
+Unfair treatment creates difficulties in maintaining employment: HRC reports that 1-in-10 LGBTQ workers in 2018 had left a previous employer because of harassment; Discriminatory obstacles contribute to higher underemployment: Harvard’s Chan School of Medicine finds that LGBTQ people are twice as likely to be unemployed as het/cis peers.

 Employment and Income gaps help explain why—despite higher educational attainment on-average—LGBTQ workers earn less than het/cis peers.

-- Lesbians earn 88% less than heterosexual women.[vi]
+- Lesbians earn 88% less, on average, than straight women.

-- Gay men make 10% to 32% less than het men.[vii]
+- Gay men make 10% to 32% less than straight men.

 - Bisexual women earn 30% less; men may make slightly more.

-- Trans people are 4x more likely to make less than $10,000 a year than the general population (15% vs. 4%)[ix]
+- Trans people are 4x more likely to make less than $10,000 a year than the general population (15% vs. 4%).